-The method, as a combination of cluster analysis delineating urban tissue types and subsequent hierarchical classification deriving a taxonomy, is exhaustive as it covers all elements of urban form leaving none unclassified.
+The method, as a combination of cluster analysis delineating urban tissue types and subsequent hierarchical classification deriving a taxonomy, is exhaustive as it covers all observations within the dataset (i.e. all tessellation cells) leaving none unclassified.
 Furthermore, classification is mutually exclusive - none of the features is member of more than one class at the same time.
 The method is unsupervised, data-driven, hence purely empirical.
 The final structure of the taxonomy is hierarchical, allowing flexible interpretation following different branches, enabling classification of form from 2 to N classes, depending on the requirements of each subsequent study.
 The data input for cluster analysis has 296 variables, reflecting the spatial distribution of 74 primary morphometric characters, based on relational framework of urban form, which indicates that the method can be considered comprehensive.
 That, in turn, minimises the selection bias and attempts to reflect the complexity of urban form.
 At the same time, the classification is done on the level of individual buildings/tessellation cells.
 That brings high granularity of the result, making the method detailed.
 Finally, due to its algorithmic nature and Python backend (see section 5.3 and Annexe 2), the method is scalable.
 While it is currently shown on metropolitan areas composed of up to 250 000 features, the method itself has the potential to scale further up.

 There are similarities between the proposed method and some of the existing.
-The principle of tissue type delineation is similar to @araldi2019, where both methods measure primary characters on selected elements (street segment in the case of @araldi2019), then include contextualisation layer (LISA/ILINCS patterns in the case of @araldi2019) which is used in cluster analysis determining types.
-Similarly to @dibble2017, @dong2019, @li2020 or @serra2018a, the resulting classification is hierarchical, but there are generally more differences between mentioned works and the current one than similarities, mostly due to the automatic delineation of tissue types used as the OTU.
-Granularity and extent is similar to @berghauserpont2019a, who, however, do not combine elements into a single classification and generally use only a small number of variables.
+The principle of tissue type delineation is similar to @araldi2019.
+Both methods measure primary characters on selected elements (street segment in the case of @araldi2019), then include contextualisation layer (LISA/ILINCS patterns in the case of @araldi2019), which is used in cluster analysis determining types.
+Although the direct quantitative comparison of Araldi and Fusco’s method with the presented one has not been done, the proposed method is expected to be able to capture more granular differences in urban patterns due to the smaller unit of analysis (street segment vs tessellation cell), provides a higher granularity of the typology (9 types in French Riviera vs 20 in Prague and 30 in Amsterdam) and the hierarchical layer of taxonomy (compared to the flat model used by @araldi2019).
+Similarly to @dibble2017, @dong2019, @li2020 or @serra2018a, the resulting classification is hierarchical, but there are generally more differences between mentioned works and the current one than similarities, primarily due to the automatic delineation of tissue types used as the OTU.
+Granularity and extent are similar to @berghauserpont2019a, who do not combine elements into a single classification and generally use only a small number of variables.
+Whilst missing the direct comparison of results, the proposed method provides a higher granularity of typology (i.e., more types) and the recognition of similarity between the types (hierarchical classification), not present in the assessed research.
+In the case of Amsterdam, as a case study shared by this research and @berghauserpont2019a, the clustering in the city centre area presented in this thesis follows the historical development of Amsterdam more closely (while comparing with plot types).
+However, it is important to acknowledge that the work of @berghauserpont2019a is based on different conceptual assumptions and has a different aim; therefore the direct comparison is not entirely possible.
+Notably, the proposed method includes more morphometric characters than other studies available in the literature to date.

 Numerical taxonomy